Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Applications

-For numerical experiments, we use a series of benchmark power networks from \cite{coffrin2018powermodels} and choose to provide $1-$differential privacy ($\varepsilon=1$) for varying adjacency parameter $\alpha$.
-The tolerance to constraint violation in \eqref{OPF_sto_cc} is set to $\eta=1\%$.
-The input, output and program perturbation strategies are compared in terms of the expected suboptimality gap (with respect to deterministic, non-private solution) and probability of infeasible query in Table \ref{tab:OPF_summary}.
+For numerical experiments, we use a series of benchmark power networks from \citep{coffrin2018powermodels} and choose to provide $1-$differential privacy ($\varepsilon=1$) for varying adjacency parameter $\alpha$.
+The input, output and program perturbation strategies are compared in terms of the expected suboptimality gap (w.r.t. deterministic, non-private solution) and probability of infeasible query in Table \ref{tab:OPF_summary}.
 The results show a high infeasibility of input and output perturbation strategies: the former does not necessarily produce a feasible optimization dataset, and the latter will always fail to produce a feasible query with the value below the optimal one, i.e., for negative realizations of the random perturbation.
 The program perturbation, on the other hand, produces feasible queries (up to prescribed 1\% tolerance) but at the expense of an optimality loss.
 As expected, the optimality loss is growing in adjacency parameter $\alpha$ as more datasets are made statistically indistinguishable in query answers, revealing the underlying cost-privacy trade-offs.
 Notably, in case of 14\_ieee dataset for $\alpha=10$, the chance-constrained program \eqref{OPF:sto} failed to return the solution (program is infeasible), meaning that the given level of privacy cannot be provided at the desired feasibility level.

-For the program perturbation strategy, we visualize perturbed sum query distributions (next to Table \ref{tab:OPF_summary}) induced on three $\alpha-$adjacent datasets $\mathcal{D}''$, $\mathcal{D}'$ and $\mathcal{D}$, where the maximal element in demand vector $d$ is subtracted by $\alpha$, increased by $\alpha$ or left intact, respectively.
+For the program perturbation strategy, in Figure \ref{fig:OPF_query_guarantee}, we visualize perturbed sum query distributions induced on three $\alpha-$adjacent datasets $\mathcal{D}''$, $\mathcal{D}'$ and $\mathcal{D}$, where the maximal element in demand vector $d$ is subtracted by $\alpha$, increased by $\alpha$ or left intact, respectively.
 For privacy parameter $\varepsilon=10$ (upper plot), the three distributions are distinguished, clearly revealing the differences in datasets.
 For $\varepsilon=1$ (lower plot), all distributions are co-aligned in the query's range, thereby providing a stronger privacy protection.
 However, the resulting distributions are centered at a larger cost value.